 Emily Wallis Hughes is a poet and editor who grew up in Agua Caliente, California, a small town in the Sonoma Valley.
 Sugar Factory, her first full-length book of poems, containing a series of twelve new paintings by Sarah Riggs in collaboration with Emily’s poetry, was published in January 2019 by Spuyten Duyvil.
 Sugar Factory was a finalist for both the Fence Modern Poets Series Prize and the Tupelo Press Dorset Prize.
 Emily co-edited Slovene avant-garde poet Jure Detela’s Moss & Silver, translated by Raymond Miller with Tatjana Jamnik (Ugly Duckling Presse).
-Her poems have been published in the Berkeley Poetry Review, Cordella, Elderly, Gigantic Magazine, Menage, Painted Bride Quarterly, Prelude, Suisun Valley Review, A Women’s Thing, ZAUM, and many other literary journals.
+Her poems have been published in Always Crashing, Berkeley Poetry Review, Blazing Stadium, Cordella, Conduit, Elderly, Gigantic Magazine, Luna Luna, Painted Bride Quarterly, Prelude, Suisun Valley Review, Trampoline, A Women’s Thing, ZAUM, and many other literary journals.
 New poems are forthcoming in the American Poetry Review.